oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph-v2.md

     ![Movies Adriana has watched](images/adriana-movies.png " ")

-3. This query helps us visualize the movies Adriana watched at a watch party and others who attended these events, and the movies they have watched.
+5. This query helps us visualize the movies Adriana watched at a watch party and others who attended these events, and the movies they have watched.
 In this example, we are using Adriana Osborne's CUST_ID.

      ```
      <copy>%sql
-     %sql
      SELECT *
      FROM GRAPH_TABLE(MOVIE_RECOMMENDATIONS
         MATCH (c1 is CUSTOMER) -[e is WATCHED_WITH]-> (c2 is CUSTOMER)-[w is WATCHED]-> (m is MOVIE)